geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

     - 254
     - 190

+DPI and PDF Dimensions
+^^^^^^^^^^^^^^^^^^^^^^

 A chosen DPI value from the above configuration is used in WMS GetMap requests as an added format_options (GeoServer) or map_resolution (MapServer) parameter.
-This is used for symbol/label-rescaling suitable for high resolution printouts, see :ref:`GeoServer format_options specification <wms_vendor_parameters>` (GeoServer 2.1) and `MapServer defresolution keyword <http://mapserver.org/development/rfc/ms-rfc-55.html>`_ (MapServer 5.6) for more information.
+This is used for symbol/label-rescaling suitable for high resolution printouts, see `Geoserver format_options specification <https://docs.geoserver.org/stable/en/user/services/wms/vendor.html>`_ (Geoserver 2.1) and `MapServer defresolution keyword <http://mapserver.org/development/rfc/ms-rfc-55.html>`_ (MapServer 5.6) for more information.

 In general, PDF dimensions and positions are specified in points.
 72 points == 1 inch == 25.4 mm.

+Getting Maps
+^^^^^^^^^^^^

-The list of ``{HOST_WHITELIST_DEFINITION}`` defines the allowed URLs for getting maps.
+The list of {HOST_WHITELIST_DEFINITION} defines the allowed URLs for getting maps.
 Its format will be defined in `the next sub-section <configuration.html#host-whitelist-definition>`_.

 The formats element lists the values formats that the server permits.

-If omitted only 'pdf' is permitted.
-If the single element '*' (quotes are required) is present then all formats that the server can produce can be requested.
+* If omitted only 'pdf' is permitted.
+* If the single element '*' (quotes are required) is present then all formats that the server can produce can be requested.

 The formats the server can produce depends to a large degree on how the Java is configured.

 PDF is supported on all systems but for image output formats JAI and ImageIO is used which means both must be on the server for them to be available.
-You can get the list of supported formats by running the standalone client with the --clientConfig flag enabled (you will need to supply a yaml config file as well).
+You can get the list of supported formats by running the standalone client with the `--clientConfig` flag enabled (you will need to supply a yaml config file as well).
 If you are using the servlet then do a get info request to see the list of formats (with the '*' as the outputFormats parameter in the config file).

+"globalParallelFetches" and "perHostParallelFetches" are used to tune the parallel loading of the map tiles/images.
+If you want to disable the parallel loading, set "globalParallelFetches" to 1.

+New versions of tilecache added the support for merging multiple layers in a single WMS request.
+If you want to use this functionality, set the "tilecacheMerging" attribute to true.

+"connectionTimeout" and "socketTimeout" can be used to tune the timeouts for reading tiles from map servers.

+"proxyBaseUrl" the optional url of the proxy between mapfish-print and the internet.
+This is the url base that will be in the info.json response.
+On occasion the url or port of the web server containing mapfish-print is not the server that is public to the internet and the requests are proxied to the mapfish-print webserver.
+In this case it is important for the info.json request to return the public URL instead of the url of the webserver.

+"tmsDefaultOriginX" By default this is null.
+If non-null then TmsMapReader will use this as the origin x value if null then the origin will be derived from the maxExtent parameter.

+"tmsDefaultOriginY" By default this is null.
+If non-null then TmsMapReader will use this as the origin y value if null then the origin will be derived from the maxExtent parameter.

+Layouts
+^^^^^^^

 You can have as many layouts as you want.
 Their name must be unique and will be used on the client side.

-A layout can have a ``titlePage`` that will be added at the beginning of the generated document.
+A layout can have a "titlePage" that will be added at the beginning of the generated document.
 It cannot contain any map.

-Same for the ``lastPage``, but for the end of the document.
-The ``mainPage`` section is mandatory and will be used once for each page requested.
-The details of a ``{PAGE_DEFINITION}`` section can be found `in another sub-section of this document <configuration.html#page-definition>`_.
+The "mainPage" section is mandatory and will be used once for each page requested.
+The details of a {PAGE_DEFINITION} section can be found `in another sub-section of this document <configuration.html#page-definition>`_.

+A layout "lastPage", will be added for the end of the document, and cannot contain any map.

-If you want to let the user rotate the map (for a given layout), you have to set the ``rotate`` field to ``true`` in the corresponding ``mainPage`` section.
+If you want to let the user rotate the map (for a given layout), you have to set the "rotate" field to "true" in the corresponding "mainPage" section.

-``globalParallelFetches`` and ``perHostParallelFetches`` are used to tune the parallel loading of the map tiles/images.
-If you want to disable the parallel loading, set ``globalParallelFetches`` to 1.

-New versions of tilecache added the support for merging multiple layers in a single WMS request.
-If you want to use this functionality, set the ``tilecacheMerging`` attribute to true.

-``connectionTimeout`` and ``socketTimeout`` (only since MapFish v1.2) can be used to tune the timeouts for reading tiles from map servers.
+Output filename
+^^^^^^^^^^^^^^^

-If the ``outputFilename`` parameter is defined in the main body then that name will be used by the MapPrintServlet when sending the pdf to the client.
+If the 'outputFilename' parameter is defined in the main body then that name will be used by the MapPrintServlet when sending the pdf to the client.
 It will be the name of the file that the client downloads.
 If the 'outputFilename' parameter is defined in a layout then that value will override the default name.
-In both cases the .pdf is optional; if not present the server will append .pdf to the name.
-In all cases the json request can override the filename defined in the configuration file by posting a 'outputFilename' attribute in the posted JSON.
+In both cases the `.pdf` suffic is optional; if not present the server will append `.pdf` to the name.

+In all cases the `json` request can override the filename defined in the configuration file by posting a 'outputFilename' attribute in the posted JSON.
 If the outputFilename has ${date}, ${time} or ${dateTime} in it, it will be replaced with the current date using the related DateFormat.get*Instance().format() method.
 If a pattern is provided it will be passed to SimpleDataFormat for processing.
 A few examples follow:

-* outputFilename: ``host-${yyyyMMdd}.pdf``   # results in host-20111213.pdf
+* outputFilename: "host-${yyyyMMdd}.pdf"   # results in host-20111213.pdf
-* outputFilename: ``host-${date}``           # results in host-Dec_13_2011.pdf (actual output depends on locale of server)
+* outputFilename: "host-${date}"           # results in host-Dec_13_2011.pdf (actual output depends on local of server)
-* outputFilename: ``host-${dateTime}``       # results in host-Dec_13_2011_1:10:50_PM.pdf (actual output depends on locale of server)
+* outputFilename: "host-${dateTime}"       # results in host-Dec_13_2011_1:10:50_PM.pdf (actual output depends on local of server)
-* outputFilename: ``host-${time}.pdf``       # results in host-1:11:14_PM.pdf (actual output depends on locale of server)
+* outputFilename: "host-${time}.pdf"       # results in host-1:11:14_PM.pdf (actual output depends on local of server)
-* outputFilename: ``host-${yyMMdd-hhmmss}``  # results in host-111213-011154.pdf (actual output depends on locale of server)
+* outputFilename: "host-${yyMMdd-hhmmss}"# results in host-111213-011154.pdf (actual output depends on local of server)

-``disableScaleLocking`` allows you to bypass the choosing of scale from the available factors, and simply use the suggested value produced inside MapBlock.java.
+"disableScaleLocking" allows you to bypass the choosing of scale from the available factors, and simply use the suggested value produced inside MapBlock.java.

+Broken images
+^^^^^^^^^^^^^

-``brokenUrlPlaceholder`` the placeholder image to use in the case of a broken url.
+"brokenUrlPlaceholder" the placeholder image to use in the case of a broken url.
 By default, when a url request fails, an error is thrown and the pdf process terminates.
 However if this parameter is set then instead a placeholder image is returned.

 Non-null values are:

-* ``default`` - use the system default image.
+* "default" - use the system default image.
-* ``throw`` - throw an exception.
+* "throw" - throw an exception.
 * <url> - obtain the image from the supplied url.
 If this url is broken then an exception will be thrown.
 This can be anytype of valid url from a file url to https url.

-``proxyBaseUrl`` the optional url of the proxy between mapfish-print and the internet.
-This is the url base that will be in the info.json response.
-On occasion the url or port of the web server containing mapfish-print is not the server that is public to the internet and the requests are proxied to the mapfish-print webserver.
-In this case it is important for the info.json request to return the public URL instead of the url of the webserver.

-``tmsDefaultOriginX`` By default this is null.
-If non-null then TmsMapReader will use this as the origin x value if null then the origin will be derived from the maxExtent parameter.

-``tmsDefaultOriginY`` By default this is null.
-If non-null then TmsMapReader will use this as the origin y value if null then the origin will be derived from the maxExtent parameter.

 Security
 --------